 - Free cold beer when you arrive!

 - Free daily tours through the city

 We’ve already told you that this hostel is ideal for party animals, but it’s actually got so much more to offer than just a dorm bed and pub crawls.

 Let’s start with the style.
 You’ll find no other hostel with such a unique and cool vibe like this.
-The antique vintage design in the common areas give the place a very special flaire, while the bedrooms are sparkling white and very modern.
+The antique vintage design in the common areas gives the place a very special flair, while the bedrooms are sparkling white and very modern.
 It’s the best of both worlds!
 Who knew a party hostel could also be one of Barcas best boutique hostels too!
 Anything’s possible in Barcelona, Spain!

 The cool members of staff will quickly feel like long-lost pals and the age limit of 35 gives the place a proper Barcelona youth hostel vibe for the party people.